WOFX (AM)

 WOFX (980 AM) is a radio station licensed to Troy, New York.
 The station is owned by iHeartMedia and runs a sports format and is the Fox Sports Radio affiliate for the Capital District, Adirondacks, and Berkshires.

 Programming

 Much of WOFX's schedule is programming from Fox Sports Radio.
 Previously, WOFX aired Imus in the Morning, a program which predated the sports format.
 However the show was taken off the schedule at the end of 2006 and replaced by Fox Sports Radio's Steve Czaban.
 WOFX was also once home to Jay Mohr's syndicated midday sports show.
 WOFX is the Albany market home to the syndicated Cigar Dave show.

 In addition to sports talk, the station clears a sizeable amount of play by play on both the local and national levels.
-WOFX currently is home to Boston Red Sox baseball.
-It carries University at Albany college football and men's basketball, some Syracuse University basketball games not heard on WGY, plus the NCAA Men's Division I Basketball Championship among other events.
+WOFX currently is home to New York Knicks basketball.
+It carries University at Albany college football and men's basketball, some Syracuse University football and basketball games not heard on WGY, plus the NCAA Men's Division I Basketball Championship among other events.